way-cooler/way-cooler/README.md

 - i3 Tabbed/Stacked tiling
 - Floating windows
+- Tiling window through configurable lua scripts (awesome-style)
 - Server-side borders around window clients
-- A WebKit powered status bar
+- An [Electron](http://electron.atom.io/) powered status bar
 - More customization settings

-Follow the development of these features in our [issues section][] or checkout our [contribution guidelines](#Contributing) if you want to help out.
+Follow the development of these features in our [issues section] or checkout our [contribution guidelines](#Contributing) if you want to help out.

 # Installation